the-childrens-journey/the-childrens-journey/README.md

 # The Childrens Journey

 ## Run
-All work should be done on the develop branch.
+All work should be done on the develop branch (or a feature branch that is then merged into develop).
 The master branch is strictly for publishing this `dist` folder.

 ```
 $ git checkout develop